Plant Showdown: Russian Sage vs. Lavender

 For Hot, Dry Climates and Poor Soil: Lavender

 If you live in drier, warmer areas, consider planting lavender.
-Even through drought or in the desert sand, these exquisite plants will add ample color and dimension.
+Lavender grows well even through drought or in desert sand, and lavender's hardiness in poor soil makes it one of the most reliable ornamental plants for hot, dry regions.
 Furthermore, they flourish in even the poorest soil (so even if nothing else grows around you, lavender will!).
+If you want to plant Russian sage instead and live in a hot climate, it will also perform well, though lavender's tolerance for the driest and sunniest conditions gives it a slight edge in zones 7 and above.

 Phenomenal™ Lavender Plant